 What is PRIME Registry

-PRIME Registry is the largest national primary care Qualified Clinical Data Registry (QCDR) for Primary Care.
+PRIME Registry is the largest national Qualified Clinical Data Registry (QCDR) for Primary Care.
 PRIME Registry was established by the American Board of Family Medicine in 2016 to help provide family physicians and primary care clinicians a faster, easier way to evaluate practice performance, with a suite of built-in tools designed to improve primary care practice and patient outcomes, and reduce the burden of reporting for CMS payment programs (like the Merit-Based Incentive Payment System and Primary Care First), at no extra cost.

 Who Can Participate in PRIME Registry?